 Susan Miranti has 37 years of experience in education.
 Her undergraduate degree in Elementary Education and graduate degree in Special Education are both from the University of Kansas.
 Susan taught special education, gifted education, Title 1 reading, and regular classes in Springfield Public Schools.
 She designed the Special Needs Gifted Program and BRIDGES Gifted Program for Title 1 students at Phelps Center for Gifted Education.
 Susan was a STARR Teacher for the state of Missouri and pioneered the first eMINTS classroom in Springfield.
 During her last four years with Springfield R-12, she was an Instructional Specialist where she worked with every school in the Springfield District.
 Susan traveled the state of Missouri as a trainer for Missouri Reading Initiative before retiring in 2015.
 Susan enjoys traveling with her husband, Joe, training her dogs, and spoiling her granddaughter.

 Judy was Vice-President at Drury University for Alumni Relations and Development for 30+ years.
-After retiring from full time work, she continues to serve Drury as a consultant in addition to work with the Flint, Michigan Symphony and Music School.
+After a brief attempt at retirement, Judy returned to Drury’s campus full time in 2016 as Interim Vice President after helping under each President through her retirement years, working on special projects such as the O’Reilly Family Event Center.
+Drury’s eighteenth President, Dr. Tim Cloyd, asked Judy to continue as Vice President for Stewardship and Principal Gifts, which she has loved and plans to help as long as she is needed.
+In addition, she works with the Flint, Michigan Symphony and Music School.
 Recognized by AFP as an Outstanding Fundraising Professional, she works with Major Gifts and Planned Giving.